-Swift water, boulder garden rapids, blind corners and steep gradients are all packed into this beautiful wilderness canyon.
-If you are looking for an exciting class IV multi-day run on a creeky feeling river, the Jardidge Bruneau is a great choice for you!
+Swift water, boulder-garden rapids, blind corners and steep gradients are all packed into this beautiful wilderness canyon.
+If you are looking for an exciting class IV multi-day run on a creeky feeling river, the Jarbidge-Bruneau is the trip for you!
 Similar Trips:Middle Fork Salmon Kayaking Trip

 Departure Month: May Region: Idaho Rating: High Adventure Pricing: Between $1500 and $2000